Dooque/aoe2-de-in-game-rating-overlay/README.md

 ## Installation & Configuration

 The program requires no installation.
-Just extract the ZIP file and run the `aoe2de-mp-ratings.exe` file.
+Just extract the ZIP file, configure your profile ID, install the font, and run the `aoe2de-mp-ratings.exe` file.

-> NOTE: It take a while to start the first time, be patient!
+You can install the font by double clicking on the `LiberationMono-Bold.ttf` file, and then press `Install` button.
+Once installed you can close the Font window.

 The only required configuration you need is to write your [AoE2.net](https://aoe2.net) profile ID into the `AOE2NET_PROFILE_ID.txt` file.